 And don’t worry — you’ll be getting the best lunge variations soon too!😘

-- Squat Pulses – Lower down into a nice low squat, and then pulse up and down about 2-3 inches.
+- Squat Pulses – Lower down into a nice low squat, then pulse up and down about 2-3 inches.
 Remember to stay low and keep your weight in your heels.
 These can be done in a regular position, a plié position, or in a chair squat position.

 - Chair Squats – Bring your feet all the way together and parallel.
-Keep the weight in the heels and sit your booty way far back and think about squeezing the inner thighs together.
+Keep the weight in the heels then sit your booty way far back and think about squeezing the inner thighs together.
 You won’t be able to get super low in this squat, but really make sure the hips are sitting far back.
-Press through the heels, and squeeze those inner thighs to come back up.
+Press through the heels, then squeeze those inner thighs to come back up.

 - Sissy Squats – Think of these as a chair squat with the heels lifted.
 It’s easiest to do these with your arms reaching out in front of you to help with balance, don’t go too far down or you’ll stress out the knees.
 And if you feel any strain or discomfort in the knees avoid this exercise — it can be tough!
 If you need to modify, grab the back of a chair for balance.

 - Figure 4 Squats – Start standing and slightly shift your weight into your RIGHT leg.
 Raise your LEFT leg and cross your ankle over your RIGHT thigh, making a “figure 4”.
 Carefully bend your RIGHT knee and lower into a single leg squat, keeping your hips back and weight in your heels.
 You should feel a stretch in your LEFT hip and work to keep the knee open and out to the side.
 If you need a little help with staying balanced, you can lightly hold on to the back of a chair for support.
 Make sure to do the same amount of repetitions on both sides! 😉